Accord-Project/accord-nlp/sentence-classification/readme.md

 ## Description

-This project involves a two-phase classification process.
+This project involves a two-phase classification task.

-1. Clauses are identified as either _self-contained_, thus interpretable without external references, or not; _non-self-contained_ (Binary classification).
+1. Phase 1: Clauses are identified as either _self-contained_, thus interpretable without external references, or not; _non-self-contained_ (Binary classification).
 This distinction is instrumental for the subsequent machine processing of these regulations.
-2. The _self-contained clauses_ are further classified into _subjective_, _numerical_, or _combined_ (trinary classification) categories.
+2. Phase 2: The _self-contained clauses_ are further classified into _subjective_, _numerical_, or _combined_ (trinary classification) categories.
 This step is essential for practitioners, enabling quick identification of clauses suitable for direct automation and highlighting those requiring human intervention.

 ## Data